vedantpuri/script-stash/Reformulate/README.md

 ## Assumptions
 - There exists a **public** GitHub repository for your package
-- There exists a **public** GitHub repository for your homebrew-tap
 - The url used in your formula is of the type `https://github.com/username/repo-name/archive/tag-name.tar.gz`

 ## Installation